-To be eligible for an award, students must carry out a scientific investigation or design and construct a working model of an innovative device or application, observing the following conditions:
+To be eligible for an award, students must carry out an investigation or design and construct an invention, innovative device or an ICT application, observing the following conditions:

-1. All Scientific Investigation entries must be submitted online before midnight, Friday 25th August, 2017.
+1. All Investigations entries must be submitted online before midnight, Wednesday 5th September, 2018.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 Teachers are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.

-2. Each component of a Scientific Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online registration system.
+2. Each component of an Investigation (e.g. report and logbook/folio) must be uploaded as a separate PDF on the online registration system.
 Every effort must be made to compress file sizes and a Young Scientist dropbox will be available for files that are too large.

-3. Teachers must register Models and Innovation projects online by midnight, Friday 18th August, 2017.
-Teachers will be prompted to provide student, school and project details, but no files will need to be uploaded.
-The device itself, the folio, the poster describing how the model works and any other component should be set up as a display for the judges at the University of Sydney by 4pm Friday 25th August, 2017.
+3. Teachers, parents or students must enter Inventions, Innovative Devices or ICT applications by 4pm Friday 1st September, 2018.
+The invention/innovative device/ICT application itself, the folio, the poster describing how the device works and any other component should be set up as a display for the judges at the venue to be determined by 4pm Friday 1st September, 2018.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
+A copy of the folio must be uploaded with the online entry before this deadline.

-4. Students entering both a innovation and a scientific investigation must submit each component as a separate entry, following the specified rules for each category.
+4. Students entering both an innovation and an investigation must submit each component as a separate entry, following the specified rules for each category.

 5. Entries must be the student’s own work.
 It is the responsibility of the teacher to ensure that the project to be submitted is the work of the identified student or team.